Attention: Faculty, Research and Academic Staff, Postdocs, and Graduate Students

 1:00 - 3:00 p.m. | Zoom

 In addition to its intellectual merits, each proposal submitted to the National Science Foundation (NSF) is reviewed according to the merits of its broader impacts (BI) plan, or the benefits of the proposed research to society.
-Come to this workshop to learn more about NSF’s BI criterion and major BI goals, the essential elements of a high quality BI plan, and key resources to help you develop a winning proposal.
+Come to this workshop to learn more about NSF’s BI criteria and major BI goals, the essential elements of a high-quality BI plan, and key resources to help you develop a winning proposal.

 Speakers: